pguse/ics4u-go/exercises/11 - Project - A Simple Poker Game/README.md

 ## Exercises

+Complete the following exercises.
+When completed, copy your **poker** folder to the **14 - A Simple Poker Game** shared folder on OneDrive.

 ### 11-0: Flush-Straight-StraightFlush-Pair Functions

 Go back to the **Struct** exercises and copy your code from your **Flush**, **Straight**, **StraightFlush**, and **Pair** methods into the **hand.go** file.